Students in Class

 Tuition and Financial Aid

-Tuition rates for the Queens, NY and Rome, Italy campuses are the same and are listed online.
-U.S. citizens and permanent residents who are interested in studying on either campus are eligible for federal graduate loans.
+Tuition rates for the Queens, NY campus are listed online.
+U.S. citizens and permanent residents who are interested in studying at St. John's are eligible for federal graduate loans.
 St. John’s also offers additional options for financing your degree, including scholarships, graduate assistantships, and resident assistantships.

-Graduate assistantships are awarded to matriculated students on both the Queens and Rome campuses on a semester basis.
+Graduate assistantships are awarded to matriculated students on a semester basis.
 They are based on academic achievement and possession of the skills necessary to fulfill the requirements of the position.
-Graduate assistantships cover the cost of tuition for up to four courses per semester.
-Students on the Rome campus are also eligible for scholarships and resident assistantships.
+Graduate assistantships are available to full-time graduate students in good academic standing.
+A graduate assistant receives tuition remission for up to 9 credits per semester.

 The Pope Paul VI Scholarship, which began in 1965, is available to diplomatic personnel from Permanent Missions to the United Nations (UN), as well as UN personnel interested in pursuing a Master of Arts in Government and Politics or an Advanced Certificate in International Law and Diplomacy or Public Administration.
 Eligible candidates must provide a letter of proof of employment to verify the student’s affiliation with the United Nations or Embassy.
 This partial scholarship covers 50 percent of tuition for the M.A. in Government and Politics or the Advanced Certificates in International Law and Diplomacy or Public Administration.